You may have heard of Lending Club and to help you decide whether or not to use them, I’ve written an extensive Lending Club review.

 Borrowers flock to Peer-to-Peer lending because they can often borrow money cheaper than from other sources.
 For many, it’s a great way to solve debt problems.
 A typical situation is one that a person has a need to borrow money through Lending Club at (let’s say) 7% in order to pay off credit cards that are charging 15%.
 The borrower shaves some interest off their payments and the lender makes a lot more than the bank is paying….theoretically.
 So while this investor hopes this is going to be one of their best investments, the question remains; Is it safe?

-Before I answer that question, I need to walk you through the steps of how peer-to-peer investing through Lending Club works.
+Before I answer that question, I need to walk you through the steps of how peer-to-peer through Lending Club works.
 As an investor, you open an account and deposit your money.
 Then, you select loans you want to invest in based on how much interest you want to earn and how much risk you are willing to take.
 Each loan is ranked by perceived risk.
 An “A” ranking is the most secure and an “G” ranking is the least secure.
 These ranks are awarded based mostly on the borrower’s credit score.
 This is the part I am a little uncomfortable with.

 Don’t get me wrong.
 I love companies like Lending Club for borrowers.
 It’s a great business idea.
 And if I needed money and/or I needed to find an alternative to credit card usury, I’d be the first in line to apply for a loan.
 If you owe money, you could potentially save a huge amount by refinancing your debt through Lending Club.

 But I’m cautious when it comes to investing with this or any other Peer-to-Peer lending firm.
 I did a little digging and came up with questions.
 Then, I spoke to Rob Garcia, Senior Director of Product Strategy of Lending Club to get his take on my concerns.
+After I run through what I learned, I’ll give you the bottom line.

 1. Default Rates

-Your investment performance with peer-to-peer lending will be a function of how many loans in your portfolio default.
+Your investment performance with peer-to-peer lending is a function of how many loans in your portfolio default.
 That’s why the default rate is critical.
 When you invest with Lending Club, the notes are usually for a minimum of 3 years.
 Loans are ranked “A” through “G” to approximate the risk of default.
 Some time ago, I read on the site that the default rate for Lending Club is averaged for all loans 120 days or older.
 Sounds good, but my understanding is that the default rate for consumer loans increases with age, even for those who have high credit scores.
 (I looked on the site and couldn’t see any details about default rates per se other than that the overall default rate is 3%.)

 Most Lending Club loans are for 36 months (minimum) and they have far more new loans than old.
 That’s because they are growing quickly.
 Lending Club is doing a good job of growing the company.
 As I said, they issued over $140 million in loans last month alone.
 So my fear was that the actual default rate may be different than the 3% the site reports.
 Here’s why: